What is Thermal Ice Storage?

-Thermal energy storage is like a battery for a building’s air-conditioning system.
+Thermal ice storage, also known as thermal energy storage, functions like a battery for a building’s air-conditioning system.
 It uses standard cooling equipment, plus an energy storage tank to shift all or a portion of a building’s cooling needs to off-peak, night time hours.
 During off-peak hours, ice is made and stored inside energy storage tanks.
 The stored ice is then used to cool the building occupants the next day.

-Thermal ice storage is environmentally friendly and safe.
+Thermal ice storage systems are environmentally friendly and safe.
 It also saves money.
 What it does is create ice during off-peak (night) hours.
 That ice helps cool the building during the peak (day) hours and reduces cost.
 Most power companies offer lower rates during non-peak hours at night.

 For every four buildings cooled by thermal storage, a fifth can be cooled also, without the need for additional power plants.
 The cumulative effect of less peak demand across multiple buildings, generates enough extra cooling capacity to address the cooling needs of a fifth building.
 Lowering peak demand brings other significant benefits too.

 Thermal ice storage can help green building professionals and building owners achieve LEED® points in Energy & Atmosphere (EA), the largest credit area for both new and existing buildings.
 With this credit, earn up to 18 points by surpassing ASHRAE standards by up to 50%.
 For new construction only, thermal storage, can help reduce energy costs 10-20% and gain up to 10 points.
 The ASHRAE Standard is based on energy cost savings, not energy savings.
 So cost is the metric to drive technology choices such as thermal energy storage in new construction.

 This diagram shows the components of a thermal ice storage unit.

 The water is sent through a chiller to make ice that is stored in the thermal ice storage.
 During the day, that thermal ice storage allows the cooling of the building through air conditioning.